 Taking a few minutes each day to breathe with purpose is one of the simplest rituals you can include in your life.
 “Your breath is connected with your spirit,” says Haber.
 Mindful breathing increases your awareness and brings you into the present moment, allowing you to focus on you.

 Spending time outdoors and observing your surroundings can help you feel connected to the larger world around you.
-Watch the sun rise or set, notice the wildlife on a hike, or listen to the wind pass through the trees as you stroll with your partner.
+Watch the sun rise or set, notice the wildlife on a hike, or listen to the wind pass through the trees as you stroll on a walking path.
 Just sitting outdoors and taking in all the colors, smells and sounds can provide comfort, increase your energy and mood and reduce stress.

 Set Your Intention

 “Whether it’s daily or weekly, reflecting on your intention helps you go through life with consciousness,” says Haber.
 It allows us to think about what we want to work on and what we hope to achieve in order to maintain our spiritual health.
 Write it down, say it out loud, tell a friend.
 This is also a great annual ritual to adopt—how do you want to feel fulfilled this year?

 Keep a gratitude journal—jot down three things each day—or tell your partner or friend what you’re thankful for.
 “It can change the way you feel pretty quickly,” says Haber.
 “Particularly in times of stress or difficulty, practicing gratitude can be helpful.
 Focusing on the positive helps ease worry and pain, and brings forth an indescribable sense of well-being.”
 Practicing forgiveness is a similar ritual.
 “Take an honest assessment of what happened during the day and, if something doesn’t feel right, find forgiveness so you don’t carry it with you,” Haber advises.
 These practices are great end-of-day rituals that require you to reflect internally.